-UAS stands for unmanned aircraft systems or unmanned aerial systems, which includes all items needed to conduct unmanned aircraft operations: the drone, remote controller, camera, GPS, flight software and any other technology needed to conduct operations.
+UAS stands for unmanned aircraft systems, unmanned aerial systems or uncrewed aircraft systems which includes all items needed to conduct unmanned aircraft operations: the drone, remote controller, camera, GPS, flight software and any other technology needed to conduct operations.

-UAV stands for unmanned aerial vehicle, commonly referred to as a drone – the actual aircraft being piloted by remote control or onboard computers.
+UAV stands for unmanned aerial vehicle or uncrewed aerial vehicle commonly referred to as a drone – the actual aircraft being piloted by remote control or onboard computers.